 National Public Sleeping Day

 Probably one of the weirdest holidays we’ve come across is National Public Sleeping Day.
-This is a holiday that falls on February 28th and encourages people to sleep outside.
-Of course, this can be a difficult thing for people to do considering the number of areas that are still cold this time of year.
-Those who are brave enough to do it, however, may find that sleeping outdoors presents a level of freedom they’ve never experienced before.
+This holiday falls on February 28th and encourages people to sleep outside.
+Of course, this can be difficult for people to do considering the number of areas that are still cold at this time of year.
+Those who are brave enough to attempt it, however, may find that sleeping outdoors presents a level of freedom they’ve never experienced before.

-After doing an extensive amount of research, we’re unable to uncover the origins of this holiday.
-It’s a pretty safe bet that this holiday may have started out as a joke on the Internet and then may have turned into an actual holiday as more people began to celebrate it.
+After conducting an extensive amount of research, we’re unable to uncover the origins of this holiday.
+It’s a pretty safe bet that this holiday may have started as a joke on the internet and then turned into an actual holiday as more people began to celebrate it.

 Very Interesting Facts About Sleep

-Since this holiday is concerned with sleeping in public, we thought that it might be worthwhile to talk about some of the facts about sleeping we’ve uncovered during our research for this holiday.
-The following facts about sleep are ones that we feel everyone is going to enjoy.
+Since this holiday is concerned with sleeping in public, we thought it might be worthwhile to talk about some of the facts about sleep we’ve uncovered during our research for this holiday.
+The following facts about sleep are ones that we feel everyone will enjoy.

 • Sleep is just as important as exercise or a healthy diet.